Jeebbuuss/3420ISQAAssignment1/README.md

 # 3420ISQAAssignment1

+My name is Jesus Perez.

-This is part of the README
+This is my README file.
+This file will include the following files.

+  Dictionary
+  DFD
+  Three (3) Use Cases
   Executive Summary

   License

 Etc.